-As Lead Quantity Surveyor (QS) for the Auckland region, Asela works closely with the wider QS team, based in Tauranga and Christchurch, on a variety of consultancy instructions.
-During his five years with Prendos, he’s built up his commercial project experience through large remediation, new build and seismic strengthening projects across various sectors including education, care home, retail and office.
+As our lead quantity surveyor (QS) for the Auckland region, Asela has built his commercial project experience on the back of large remediation, new build and seismic strengthening projects across various sectors including education, care home, retail and office.

 Asela says the knowledge gained from his master’s qualification can be applied to his role on a daily basis.

 “My degree has given me a greater appreciation of the role that professionals, contractors and the design team play in the construction process, what obligations each party has and what liabilities they can be exposed to.
 It’s also given me a better understanding of statutory adjudication and other dispute resolution procedures, as well as contractual issues in construction contract administration such as extension of time and contract claims.”

 As lead QS, Asela is typically involved with clients from the outset of a project – something Prendos recommends, irrespective of the project’s size or value.

 “All clients are, naturally, cost sensitive, and having a knowledgeable cost consultant on their team from the start can make a huge difference.
 We’re able to add the most value at the beginning of a project – providing cost advice and setting things up to run smoothly from inception to completion.
 Because we understand the process, we can help establish robust budgets, monitor costs and identify issues early on to stop them getting out of control, rather than being the ambulance at the end of the cliff.”